Colonel-Forbin/ESAL/Labs/ES_LAB_instructions.md

  * Give both team members access to this repository
  * As you go through the labs, the instructor will post issues on github, which you may/may not address.
  * In the middle of the semester, your repo will be cloned and midterm grades will be given.
- * On week 6 you give a short presentation on your embedded system you will be building for the rest of the semester.
+ * On week 6 you will give a short presentation on the project you will be building for the rest of the semester.
 The instructor will provide feedback on your design to make sure it is within scope and you can complete it on time.
  * Demonstrations and presentations of your final project will occur during the last two weeks of class.